YasminFathy/Smart-Citizen-API/README.md

 Note:

-The data is stored using specific keys which are defiend in the constants.py
+The data is stored in json format using specific keys which are defiend in the constants.py